JoshuaGrams/philtre2d/doc/engine/input.md

 To remove bindings you can use:
  * `Input.unbind(bindings)` or `Input.unbind_all()`.
-   * `Input.unbind` must be given a table of tables with the logical input name as their first element.
-In other words, the same table that you used with `Input.bind` in the first place.
+   * `bindings` can be either a single logical input name (string), a table of string names, or a table of tables with strings as their first argument (like you would have used with `Input.bind()`).

 Enable & Disable Input
 ----------------------